 August 31, 2020 - Broadcase fall cover crop of fall rye and vetch into tilllage plots

 September 24, 2020 - Hogs removed from research field after reaching final grazing plot.

 In our research vegetable field (2019's hog field), sweet corn was harvested every few days, ears reached maturity, from September 5th to September 29th.
 For research purposes, representative samples were harvested on September 25th: stand count, ear number and weight were taken.
 Differences across plots were observed and data is being analyzed to determine if statistical differences exist among treatments.
 Yields ranged from 9 to 18 kg m/6 row.
 We has a very successful butternut squash stand.
 Butternut squash were harvested on September 30th and entire plots were weighed, separating marketable yield from unmarketable yield.
 We had a yield of 6,500 lbs of squash, with differences across plots.
 Yields are being analyzed to determine if statistical differences exist among treatments.

 Hogs vs Machine - Advancing BC's Farming and Food Sector, KPU's Instute for Sustainable Food Systems (Video created by the KPU Office of Research Services)

-  Don't forget to subscribe to our channel to stay up to date with all our research activities!
+Don't forget to subscribe to the ISFS YouTube channel to stay up to date with all our research activities!